AutoResearch/ASDMB-Workshop/ASDMB-book/content/index.md

-# Princeton Automated Scientific Discovery of Mind and Brain Workshop
+# Automated Scientific Discovery of Mind and Brain Workshop